morriszin/rm-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a simple user search react app for code testing.
+This is a simple user search react app for code testing task.
 The initial test was to write an app to fetch the picture from flikr public feeds.
-But for some reason, the public feeds api was not workign with cors so I use the github api call, instead.
+But for some reason, the public feeds api was not working due to the cors errors so I use the github api call, instead.

 It is a simple App where it accept the login id of the Github user and it will populate the data provided by github API.

-The project is inspired by pluralsight class for learning react basic and react testing.
+The design and testing method was inspired by watching pluralsight classes for learning react basic and react testing.

 ## Things that can be improved or TODO